sunfounder/euler-kit/docs/source/pyproject/py_passager_counter.rst

         hc595_shift(SEGCODE[count%10000//1000])

-After the code runs, whenever someone passes by, the number on the 4-digit 7-segment display is added by 1.
+When the code is run, the number on the 4-digit 7-segment display will be added by one if someone passes in front of the PIR module.